-The Cardiac Center carefully tracks overall pediatric heart surgery outcomes, which measure how groups of patients do after surgery.
-The most important reason for evaluating this data is to identify areas for improvement.
-We also use this data to compare ourselves to other hospitals and to answer families’ questions about pediatric heart surgery survival and other outcomes.
+The Cardiac Center at CHOP carefully tracks overall pediatric heart surgery outcomes to identify areas for improvement and to answer families’ questions about pediatric heart surgery survival and other outcomes.

-There are many important outcomes.
-The most important is survival.
-Our surgeons operate on many patients with extremely complex heart defects, and most of these patients survive.
+There are many important outcomes, but the most important is survival.
 Our pediatric heart surgery survival rates are among the best in the nation.

-Most pediatric hospitals use the same standards, set by independent organizations, in deciding how to collect and report data.
+Most pediatric hospitals use the same standards, set by independent organizations, to collect and report outcomes data.
 The data here is based on national standards from the National Quality Forum, The Society of Thoracic Surgeons, the Congenital Heart Surgeons' Society, and the Scientific Registry of Transplant Recipients.

 Independent data, such as that presented here, is a valuable tool to evaluate different programs’ expertise in cardiac surgery.
 Becoming well informed is one of the most important ways you can ensure that your child receives the best care.
 If your child is our patient, please feel free to ask your care team any questions about pediatric heart surgery survival.
 If you are considering bringing your child here, and have questions about outcomes, please contact us at 267-426-9600.